-Dental Crowns – Edison, NJ
+Dental Crowns Edison

-Expertly Repairing Your Damaged Teeth
+We Expertly Repair Your Damaged Teeth

 Smaller cavities and minor dental injuries can often be repaired with a filling.
 But what about more severe kinds of damage?
 In these cases, you’ll most likely need a dental crown to restore your tooth and keep your smile intact.
 Dr. Shah takes advantage of the latest technology to create long-lasting crowns that are personalized for each patient.
 Call Edison Prosthodontics today if you have a tooth that might need a crown soon.